-A comprehensive array of effective and efficient services and support integrated throughout student support.
-Mental Health Promotion and Suicide Prevention activities are offered with collaboration of ASB and NAMI to spread awareness on campus.

-- Incorporates a three-tiered approach when assessing school mental health needs through Universal, Selective, and Targeted interventions - For the 2022-2023 school year, Intern Psychologists were brought into every school site, including Valley High School. - A School Social Worker will also be employed to provide mental health services. - Accessibility to behavioral and mental health services and programs; - Utilization of mental health service personnel to provide necessary support and services; and Collaborative relationships that engage school, family, and community.
+- A comprehensive array of effective and efficient services and support integrated throughout student support.
+Mental Health Promotion and Suicide Prevention activities are offered with collaboration of ASB and NAMI to spread awareness on campus. - Incorporates a three-tiered approach when assessing school mental health needs through Universal, Selective, and Targeted interventions - For the 2023-2024 school year, a School Psychologists was brought into Valley High School. - For the 2023-2024 school year, a School Social Worker was employed to provide mental health services. - For the 2023-2024 school year, an Educationally Related Mental Health Services (ERMHS) therapist was employed to provide mental health services. - Accessibility to behavioral and mental health services and programs; - Utilization of mental health service personnel to provide necessary support and services; and Collaborative relationships that engage school, family, and community.

-During the 2022-2023 school year our school psychologist, MFT, intervention counselors, and academic counselors have joined ASB to promote mental health support using social media.
+During the 2023-2024 school year our school psychologist, MFT, intervention counselors, and academic counselors have joined ASB to promote mental health support using social media.
 Providing rallies, assemblies, and discussing ways to cope with Depression and Stress.